GradientCSGO/Grandient-LUA-API/README.md

-# Welcome to the Reflect.codes CSGO LUA API
+# Welcome to the Grandient CSGO LUA API
 ## [Click here to visit the wiki](https://github.com/GradientCSGO/Grandient-LUA-API/wiki)